-- An organization must implement reasonable security processes to protect the personal data against unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
-The organization should have: - 1) comprehensive policies and procedures to ensure appropriate levels of security for personal data of different sensitivities - 2) security measures appropriate to the nature of the personal data and the potential impact to individuals from unauthorized use or disclosure - 3) reliable, well-trained personnel - 4) robust security breach response plans, including a data breach management program and a procedure to notify the Commission as soon as possible of any data breaches that might cause public concern or where there is a risk of harm to a group of affected individuals. - With respect to data intermediaries, the organization should contractually define the responsibility of reporting, investigating, and taking remedial actions.
+Data protection obligations Who has the responsibility Accuracy Section 23 • An organization must make reasonable efforts to ensure that an individual's personal data collected is accurate and complete, if it is likely to use that data to make a decision that impacts that individual or to disclose that data to another organization.
+Customer responsibility to satisfy this obligation.
+To learn more, we recommend the Commission's Advisory Guidelines on the Accuracy Obligation.
+Google Cloud support GCP and Google Workspace administrative consoles and services possess the functionality to maintain the accuracy of their data.
+Protection Section 24 An organization must implement reasonable security processes to protect the personal data against unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
+The organization should have: comprehensive policies and procedures to ensure appropriate levels of security for personal data of different sensitivities security measures appropriate to the nature of the personal data and the potential impact to individuals from unauthorized use or disclosure reliable, well-trained personnel robust security breach response plans, including a data breach management program and a procedure to notify the Commission as soon as possible of any data breaches that might cause public concern or where there is a risk of harm to a group of affected individuals.
+With respect to data intermediaries, the organization should contractually define the responsibility of reporting, investigating, and taking remedial actions.
 Shared Google and customer responsibility.
 To learn more, we recommend the Commission's Advisory Guidelines on the Protection Obligation, its Guide to Securing Personal Data in Electronic Medium, and its Guide to Basic Data Anonymisation Techniques.

-How Google Cloud meets the Data Protection Obligation Industry certifications and third-party attestations

-- Security team: Google employs more than 850 security and privacy professionals who maintain the company's defense systems, develop security review processes, build security infrastructure, implement Google's security policies, and actively scan for security threats.
-We also take part in research and outreach activities to protect the wider community of Internet users, beyond just Google customers. - Industry certifications and third-party attestations: GCP and G Suite products regularly undergo independent verification of security, privacy, and compliance controls, achieving certifications against global standards to earn customer trust.
+How Google Cloud meets the Data Protection Obligation Industry certifications and third-party attestations Security team: Google employs more than 850 security and privacy professionals who maintain the company's defense systems, develop security review processes, build security infrastructure, implement Google's security policies, and actively scan for security threats.
+We also take part in research and outreach activities to protect the wider community of Internet users, beyond just Google customers.
+Industry certifications and third-party attestations: GCP and Google Workspace products regularly undergo independent verification of security, privacy, and compliance controls, achieving certifications against global standards to earn customer trust.
 We are constantly working to expand our coverage.
-GCP and G Suite are both Multi-Tier Cloud Security (MTCS) and ISO/IEO 27018 compliant/certified.
-To learn more about the certifications we have achieved, the laws and regulations we comply with, and the frameworks we align to, refer to our Standards, regulations & certifications page. - Physical security: Google Cloud has a dedicated security team that supports state-of-the-art data centers.
-Our data center physical security features a layered security model, including safeguards like custom-designed electronic access cards, alarms, vehicle access barriers, perimeter fencing, metal detectors, and biometrics.
+GCP and Google Workspace are both Multi-Tier Cloud Security (MTCS) and ISO/IEO 27018 compliant/certified.
+To learn more about the certifications we have achieved, the laws and regulations we comply with, and the frameworks we align to, refer to our Standards, regulations & oertifications page.
+Physical security: Google Cloud has a dedicated security team that supports state-of-the-art data centers.
+Our data center physical security features a layered security model, including safeguards like custom-designed electronic access cards, alarms, vehicle access barriers, perimeter foncing, metal detectors, and biometrics.
 Our data center floor features laser beam intrusion detection.
 Our data centers are monitored 24/7 by high-resolution interior and exterior cameras that can detect and track intruders.
-Should a physical security incident occur, we will provide access logs, activity records, and camera footage to the customer's designated personnel as defined in the service level agreement.
+Should a physical security incident occur, we will provide access logs, activity records, and camera footage to the custom